National Cyber Crimes Investigation Agency: Notable operations

-On November 2025, it was reported that the NCCIA corruption scandal in Pakistan involved 13 officers who took about Rs 15 million every month from 15 illegal call centers, mostly run by foreigners in Rawalpindi and Islamabad.
+In November 2025, it was reported that the NCCIA corruption scandal in Pakistan involved 13 officers who took about Rs 15 million every month from 15 illegal call centers, mostly run by foreigners in Rawalpindi and Islamabad.
 These officers, including senior staff like Additional Directors and Sub Inspectors, accepted bribes in exchange for letting the call centers continue operating, even though they were involved in cyber scams.
 The scandal also included incidents of torture and ransom demands from foreign workers who were detained.
 From September 2024 to April 2025, the total amount of bribes collected was around Rs 120 million, with more money taken later.
 The Federal Investigation Agency (FIA) began investigating, filed cases under anti-corruption laws, and arrested some officers, while others went missing.
 This scandal greatly harmed the reputation of the NCCIA and revealed serious corruption within the organization.

 Reception

 Following the establishment of NCCIA, DAWN in its editorial questioned the creation of NCCIA and expressed concerns about the potential ramifications.
 DAWN's editorial highlighted worries that NCCIA, tasked with handling offenses under the PECA Ordinance, might intensify surveillance and data collection practices, potentially infringing on citizens' personal liberties under the pretext of security.
 The editorial also feared that NCCIA's objective could be to tighten control over social media and empower crackdowns on activists, dissidents, and journalists critical of state policies.